Adam Thielen Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 - In last week's game against the Chargers, Thielen was targeted seven times and recorded five catches for 65 yards.

-- Thielen's 13 receptions (on 23 targets) have netted him 149 yards (49.7 ypg) and two touchdowns during his last three games.
+- Thielen's 13 receptions (on 23 targets) have netted him 149 yards (49.7 ypg) and two touchdowns over his last three games.

 Thielen's Minnesota Teammates